10 Best Vacuum Cleaners for Hardwood Floors in 2021

 “Some Assembly Required”

 .”
 The main warning here is that user abuse voids the warranty at worst and is not covered by warranty at best.

-The less assembly the better.
+The less assembly, the better.

 After all, we all have better things to do than partially assemble vacuums.
 For the minor assembly, do take a moment to view the quick start instructions most vacuum models offer before diving in.

-Now that you have your key points to look for, let’s dive into some hardwood vacuum cleaners!
+Now that you have your key points to look for let’s dive into some hardwood vacuum cleaners!

 Test Results & Rankings